From Statistics Explained

-Germany, France (both 2007 data) and Spain (2008) recorded the highest amounts of groundwater extracted, each with 5 700 million m³ or more.
-Looking at the development of groundwater abstraction during the ten-year period between 1999 and 2009 (see Table 2 for footnotes concerning the availability of data for each country), the volume of groundwater extracted generally fell, although Malta (with an increase of 63 %) was a notable exception, as were Slovenia and Spain (increases of 20 % or more) and, to a lesser extent, Estonia, Greece and Belgium.
-Among the non-member countries presented in Table 2, the former Yugoslav Republic of Macedonia (200 %) and Serbia (294 %) both recorded very large increases in groundwater abstraction, while a more modest increase (27 %) was recorded for Turkey.
+Germany (2001 data), Spain (2010) and France (2010) recorded the highest amounts of groundwater abstracted, each with 6 000 million m³ or more.
+Looking at the development of groundwater abstraction during the ten-year period between 2001 and 2011 (see Table 2 for footnotes concerning the availability of data for each country), the volume of groundwater extracted generally decreased over time, although Latvia (with an increase of 132 %) was a notable exception, and to a lesser extent Spain (with an increase 15 %), Lithuania (11 %), Estonia ( 10 %), Cyprus (10 %), Greece (8 %)and Malta (5 %).
+Among the non-EU Member States presented in Table 2, the former Yugoslav Republic of Macedonia (160 %) and Serbia (595 %) both recorded very large increases in groundwater abstraction, while a more modest increase (27 %) was recorded for Turkey.

-An analysis of the development of abstraction rates over time is shown for selected EU Member States in Figure 3.
-A comparison of the earliest and latest available annual data between 1990 and 2009 shows that there was a marked decrease in abstraction in many of the Member States that joined the EU in 2004 or 2007 (the examples of Bulgaria and Poland are shown in the figure).
-Abstraction rates were relatively stable in the majority of the remaining Member States (see the examples of Belgium and the Netherlands), with a pattern of gradually decreasing abstraction rates commonly observed.
+An analysis of the development of abstraction rates over time is shown for selected EU Member States in Figure 4.
+A comparison of the earliest and latest available annual data between 1990 and 2011 shows that there was a marked decrease in abstraction in many of the Member States that joined the EU in 2004 or 2007 (the examples of Bulgaria and Poland are shown in the figure).
+Abstraction rates were relatively stable in the majority of the remaining Member States (see the examples of Belgium and the Netherlands), with a pattern of gradually decreasing abstraction rates.
 Nevertheless, there was a substantial increase in abstraction in Ireland, Spain, Luxembourg and Portugal (see the example of Spain) which may be attributed to the development pattern, population increase and water management framework in these countries.
 This in turn would emphasise supply management over water demand management.
-It is likely that the reduction in abstraction observed in many EU Member States is a result of various factors, including the introduction of water-saving household appliances and an increasing level of consciousness concerning the cost or value of water and the environmental consequences of wasting it.
+It is likely that the reduction in abstraction observed in many EU Member States is a result of various factors, including the introduction of water-saving household appliances and an increasing level of awareness concerning the cost or value of water and the environmental consequences of wasting it.